 Any<TValue>

-The Any<TValue> struct can be used to create serialized fields, into which you can assign any objects of the given type.
+The Any<TValue> type can be used to create serialized fields into which you can assign any objects of the given type using the Inspector.

 • Plain-old C# class